goat1000/SVGGraph/README.txt

  ScatterGraph    - markers drawn at arbitrary horizontal and vertical points;

  MultiLineGraph  - multiple data sets drawn as lines on one graph;

+ SteppedLineGraph - a line graph with its lines drawin in horizonal and vertical
+                    steps;

+ MultiSteppedLineGraph - a MultiLineGraph, but using stepped lines;

  StackedBarGraph - multiple data sets drawn as bars, stacked one on top of
                    another;